Skype retires older apps for Windows and more as it pushes new features

 Satellites are critical for IoT sector to reach its full potential

 As part of that push, the Microsoft-owned company has sent out messages to users this week noting that it will be retiring a host of older iterations on July 1.
-Those who are still using the them after that day will likely no longer be able to sign on.
+Those who are still using them after that day will likely no longer be able to sign on.

-We at TechCrunch have had two versions of the notes, one listing apps for Windows Phone 8, Windows Phone 8.1, Messaging app for Windows 10 Mobile, Windows RT, and TV; and one more generic note.
+We at TechCrunch have had two versions of the notes, one listing apps for Windows Phone 8, Windows Phone 8.1, Messaging app for Windows 10 Mobile, Windows RT and TV; and one more generic note.
 You can read them in full at the bottom of this post.

 We’ve asked, and a spokesperson has supplied us with the full list of apps that have been and are getting axed, as well as platforms being affected — 14 in all, including several of Skype’s efforts to build apps with carriers and its own phones; its TV app; older versions of Windows (including Windows Phone), Android, BlackBerry, Mac and iOS: